Katie Anderson's Japan Study Trip

 Talk with these leaders and see with your own eyes on the floors of their companies how they have developed cultures of respect, customer service, and continuous improvement, how they have applied process innovations and lean production principles, and how they develop people in order to develop excellent products and services.

-The primary focus of this trip is PEOPLE and CULTURE, from frontline engagement to senior leaders setting a clear vision and modeling the way, creating a culture of continuous improvement is all about respect for people and humanity.
+The primary focus of this trip is PEOPLE and CULTURE, from frontline engagement to senior leaders setting a clear vision and modeling the way, creating a culture of continuous improvement and customer service is all about respect for people and humanity.

 Be prepared for an intense and fun week of learning, filled with site visits, facilitated discussions, and conversations with Japanese business leaders including Isao Yoshino, plus plenty of great Japanese food and cultural experiences along the way!